anasrar/gah/README.md

 ### Dependency

-linux using qt5 gui for using clipboard, make sure `qt5-base` and `sqlite3` (optional, if you have it you don't need to compile / download sqlite3) was installed on your machine.
+linux using `xcb` and `pthread` for using clipboard, make sure `libx11-devel` or `libx11` and `sqlite3` (optional, if you have it you don't need to compile / download sqlite3) was installed on your machine.

 ### Linux